elliotperviz/cmms/md/silicon/README.md

 **Goal**

-Measure (i) isobaric thermal expansion coefficient α (from NPT runs at several temperatures) and (ii) isochoric heat capacity C_V from energy fluctuations in NVT.
+Measure (i) isobaric thermal expansion coefficient α (from NPT runs at several temperatures) and (ii) isochoric heat capacity Cv from energy fluctuations in NVT.

 ** Outline **
 1. [1-init](1-init/) Initialisation & potential minimisation - no time, no kinetic energy, no Newton's equations